 Other Software : Java JDK 1.8 and above.

-If the system has a windows operating system then the user has to download and use the .exe file of the tool and in case of Linux operating system, user can use an executable file.
+If the system has a Windows operating system then the user has to download and use the .exe file of the tool; if the user has Linux operating system, they can use an executable file.

 FUNCTIONALITY REQUIREMENTS